by Lisa Zahran (in collaboration with Team AYEINA)

 2. Make Dua for them:

 Besides fulfilling your duty as a parent, make as much dua as you can, because sometimes practicing Muslims can have kids that are non-practising and vice versa.
 So seek help from Allah that they can be successful in both this life and the hereafter.
+Feel free to print out dua for the protection of children (from evil eye, satan and all things harmful).

 3. Start early with the basic teachings:

 Young children are extremely malleable.
 You can shape them the best way when you start sooner than later.
-With time, the roots grow strong and instilling life-long habits may become really hard.
+With time, the roots grow strong, and instilling life-long habits may become really hard.

 Start praying salah with your kids before they turn 7.
 Make it a part of life, like eating, drinking, and sleeping.
 It will help them get into the habit of it in shaa Allah.
 And as meditation is highly recommended by psychologists nowadays, prayer can be a great way to connect children with their inner-self and help them stay more peaceful and calm as a result.

-“A University of California, Los Angeles study found second- and third-graders who practiced “mindful” meditation techniques for 30 minutes twice a week for eight weeks had improved behavior and scored higher on tests requiring memory, attention and focus than the nonmeditators.” (abc news)
+“A University of California, Los Angeles study found second- and third-graders who practiced “mindful” meditation techniques for 30 minutes twice a week for eight weeks had improved behavior and scored higher on tests requiring memory, attention, and focus than the nonmeditators.” (abc news)

 And what better meditation there is than the salaah.
 Kids already love following you when you are praying, so might as well include them as an active part of it.
 Although, make sure not to instruct them all the time.
 Instead, teach them through practicality.